easierbycode/evil-invaders-phaser4/NOTES.md

 >
-overrides can be applied to playerData or an enemy in enemyData
+overrides can be applied to playerData or an enemy in enemyData (PROPERTIES.resource.recipe.data.playerData or PROPERTIES.resource.recipe.data.enemyData)

-overrides fetch an atlas (JSON + PNG) and character (JSON)
+overrides fetch an atlas (JSON + PNG) and character (JSON) from Firebase

 PROBLEM: atlas frames are out of sync with character frames (texture[])